-We get lots of questions from military customers about the best IcePlate setup for winter use.
+We get questions from military customers about the best IcePlate setup for winter use.
 These questions come from across the allied spectrum, but especially from our friends in Alaska, Canada and Northern Europe.
 We thought it would be helpful to assemble all of the best practices for how to use IcePlate in winter that we've developed and accumulated.
 This article will cover winter setups for military personnel in a few different configurations for just about any application or mission.
 In addition to this article, we have two additional resources about IcePlate setups titled “How do I wear IcePlate?” that summarizes our various carry methods in general and our Plate Carrier Compatibility Chart.

 Here are the three main IcePlate wear configurations for winter/cold weather use.
 If you've used IcePlate in a cold weather military application and your setup is different from the ones we cover in this article, please share your setup with our #StayFrosty community in the comments below so we can share the warmth!